- Obama takes aim at ‘corporate deserters’

 There’s plenty for everyone else to mull.

-Like whether these Spurs _ some 13 years after winning their first of four championships _ actually might be the best version yet.
-Game 1 of their first Western Conference finals since 2008 will be at home Sunday against the Oklahoma City Thunder.
+Like whether these Spurs _ some 13 years after winning their first of four championships _ actually might be the best version yet as they get ready for their first Western Conference finals since 2008.
+They’ll play either the Los Angeles Lakers or Oklahoma City.
+If the Thunder wins Monday night, Game 1 will be Sunday in San Antonio.

 Yet with the Spurs facing another weeklong break until their next series _ just as they had after sweeping Utah in the first round _ Parker said before leaving Los Angeles that he won’t pass the time weighing where this run is starting to stack up in the Tim Duncan era.